 - Freshly ground pepper

-- 3 T butter ghee, olive oil or coconut oil
+- 3 Tablespoons butter, ghee, or olive oil

 Serves 4-6.
 Preheat oven to 400, place rack in center positon.